stevomatthews/srt-work/srt-stats-plotting_README.md

 ## Example Plots

 The script plots different charts from SRT statistics.
-For example, here is an example of a chart that presents statistics on the packets being sent, lost, retransmitted, dropped or on flight:
+For example, here is a chart that presents statistics on the packets being sent, lost, retransmitted, dropped or in flight:

 <img src="img/packets_1.png" alt="packets_1" style="zoom:50%;" />